Image 1 of 2

 Individual intake will happen one on one virtually with A following registration where we will discuss consent and confidentiality.

-When: Weekly on Wednesday evenings from 7-8:30pm.
-It will run for 8 weeks from February 18 to April 8, 2026.
+When: Weekly on Thursday afternoons from 1:30-3pm.
+It will run for 9 weeks from May 14-July 9, 2026.

 Materials: Materials will not be provided due to the virtual nature of the group.
 Participants may use any materials they have on hand to create (art supplies, kitchen supplies, trash, upcycled materials, natural materials, digital tools - no AI please).